So what's next? You need to know how best to promote your online course.

-Do make a conscious effort to put your content in front of as many people as possible, and a good way of doing that is to answer related questions on Quora and other forums like Reddit, and add a link to your blog.
+So, you should make a conscious effort to put your content in front of as many people as possible, and a good way of doing that is to answer related questions on Quora and other forums like Reddit and add a link to your blog.

 The comment that you make should add value and answer the question directly, and the link to your content is for helping out further.

 I found that Quora works especially well for this, because each question has a list of people that will be emailed when you provide a new answer, and also Quora has a lot of traffic as it's one of the largest sites on the web.

 What you can do when your blog is first just getting started, is to spend an hour a day or so answering questions in a helpful and relevant way and providing links to your blog.